 - Roof leaks during freeze-and-thaw.
 This is caused by ice dams – the water gets pushed under the shingles and soaks into the roof deck.
 There are gutter guards with heating elements that could melt ice dams, but be careful: electricity and water are never a good combination.

 - Black stains on the roof.
 This means you have algae on the shingles.
 It’s not much of a problem, aside from making your roof look ugly.
-Many shingles, like GAF® Timberline® products, are algae-resistant and specifically designed for residential roofing in Lincoln, NE.
+Many shingles, like GAF® Timberline® products, are algae-resistant and specifically designed for residential roofing.
 You can install zinc strips on your existing roof, which should eventually kill algae.
 The runoff might kill your plants, so you might need your downspout rerouted.

-If you would like to know how we can address these roofing concerns, call us today at (402) 641-5277 or use our contact form.
+If you would like to know how we can address these roofing concerns, call Nelson Roofing Company today at (402) 464-2418.